jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 * Comprehensive documentation and robust community resources

 The Confluent Schema Registry attaches the schema identifier by storing it as part of the Kafka message key or value payload after a Magic Byte, which increases the payload size by 5 bytes.

+It works as part of Confluent Platform or Confluent Cloud managed service.

 ### Apicurio